georobGWJ/100-days-of-code/log.md

 **Thoughts:** Not many today.
 It's satisfying to add functionality and to continue learning JS UI.
 I want to get this app shiny sooner rather than later so that I can move on.

 **Link to work:** https://github.com/georobGWJ/electron-mp3

+### Day nil: January 20, 2017
+**Friday**

+**Today's Progress**: I went to a friend's graduation celebration and party today.
+I got home too late and tired to code.

+**Thoughts:** Right now, I think that the languages that I want to focus on learning and practicing the most are C++, Python, Javascript and Clojure.
+That covers a broad range of programming styles and levels.

+**Link to work:**